On the Choice of Sign Defining Householder Transformations

 which implies that $v$ is a scalar multiple of $x - \sigma \|x\| \eone$, and since $P_{1}$ is independent of $\|v\|$, without loss of generality we can choose

 To avoid numerical cancellation in \eqref{vdef}, it is generally recommended to use

 where $x_{1}$ is the first component of the vector $x$ and $\sgn$ is the standard sign function, which for convenience we define to be $+1$ if its argument is zero.
 The transformation $P_{1}$ is then applied to the remaining columns of $A$ as well, exploiting the formula \eqref{Pdef} for efficiency, yielding the matrix $P_{1}A$ whose first column has all zeros except in the first position.
-The factorization is completed by repeating the process for every column of $A$, working with only with the data in rows $k$ through $m$ and columns $k$ through $n$ at the $k$th step, yielding a total of $n$ Householder transformations $P_{1},P_{2}\ldots,P_{n}$, along with the upper triangular final matrix $R$.
+The factorization is completed by repeating the process for every column of $A$, working with only with the data in rows $k$ through $m$ and columns $k$ through $n$ at the $k$th step, yielding a total of~$n$ Householder transformations $P_{1},P_{2}\ldots,P_{n}$, along with the upper triangular final matrix $R$.
 Then in exact arithmetic, $A=QR$, with $Q=P_{1}P_{2}\ldots P_{n}$.

-In this note we examine exactly what occurs if the ``wrong'' sign\footnote{It is pointed out in \cite[Sec.~19.1]{Hig02} that the sign \eqref{wrong} may be used if the formula for $v$ is rearranged; while this is convenient if consistent signs are preferred in computing the QR factorization, it is not relevant to the subsequent discussion.}
+In this note we examine exactly what occurs if the ``wrong'' sign\footnote{It is pointed out in \cite[Sec.~19.1]{Hig02} that the sign \eqref{wrong} may be used if the formula for $v$ is rearranged; see \cite{Par71} for details.
+While this is useful if consistent signs are preferred in computing the QR factorization, it is not relevant to the subsequent discussion.}

 is used to compute $v$ in \eqref{vdef}.